 Brian Vickers, after zig-zagging being Out of Focus and Demoted to Extra, was hired to drive the #55 at Michael Waltrip Racing part-time in 2012, and his results were astounding - two top-fives and four top tens in his 2012 starts.
 2013 was better for the part-timer: a top-five at Bristol, an 11th place run at Martinsville, one top-ten while driving the #11 as a substitute replacement for Denny Hamlin, and a win at New Hampshire.
 The win led to Vickers being promoted to the #55 for the complete schedule for 2014 and 2015.

 Jimmie Johnson may be the ultimate example.
 His Nationwide record was fairly middling, with only one win, amidst several drivers who seemed like far surer bets.
-He probably would've spent years languishing in that series if he hadn't caught the eye of Jeff Gordon, who apparently thought Jimmie had the intangibles necessary to succeed in Sprint Cup, and called in a favor with Rick Hendrick, who had granted him a minority interest in the team as part of his lifetime contract.
+He probably would've spent years languishing in that series if he hadn't caught the eye of Jeff Gordon, who apparently thought Jimmie had the intangibles necessary to succeed in the Sprint Cup Series, and called in a favor with Rick Hendrick, who had granted him a minority interest in the team as part of his lifetime contract.
 Hence, Johnson was picked up for a fourth Hendrick car, with Gordon as the listed owner,note this being because of a now-extinct rule that limited team owners to two cars.
-The obvious workaround was to pick up another partner within the team and list him as the car owner on any efforts that went beyond the official limit, a loophole Hendrick was already employing with the #25, first under Hendrick's late father "Papa Joe", and later under his wife Linda Hendrick (who's still listed on the re-numbered 88).
-This is why a broader rule limiting teams to a maximum of four cars was installed in the mid 2000's and went on to make NASCAR history.
+The obvious workaround was to pick up another partner within the team and list him as the car owner on any efforts that went beyond the official limit, a loophole Hendrick was already employing with the #25, first under Hendrick's late father "Papa Joe", and later under his wife Linda Hendrick (who's still listed as owner for Dale Earnhardt, Jr.'s #88 car).
+This is why a broader rule limiting teams to a maximum of four cars was installed in the mid 2000's.
+Cut to eleven years later, and Johnson has six Sprint Cup trophies, four Brickyard 400 wins, an two Daytona 500 wins.

 In 2008, Clint Bowyer dubbed Michael Waltrip "The worst driver in NASCAR" after Waltrip clipped Casey Mears and set off a Big One at Bristol that also swept up Bowyer.
 The next year, Waltrip referred to Bowyer as an "idiot" after Bowyer blamed him for a Nationwide wreck involving the two (replays showed that Waltrip was actually turned by a third car).
 In 2012, Bowyer is now the undisputed top driver...at Michael Waltrip Racing.
 He was second in points in just his first season with MWR, and recorded three wins (Infineon, September race at Richmond, and fall race at Charlotte).
 Also, both full schedule MWR drivers - Bowyer and Martin Truex, Jr. - were in the Chase in 2012.